 Talon is subject to a number of risk factors due to the nature of the mineral business in which it is engaged, the limited extent of its assets and its stage of development.
-The following risk factors should be considered, in addition to the risk factors set out in the Merger Circular in "Appendix D - Saber Information Brochure" under "Risk Factors", and "Appendix E - MergeCo Information Brochure" under "Risk Factors".
+The following risk factors should be considered, among others.